What do the drone regulations in Norway actually say? (Complete guide 2025)

 What is the A2 certificate?

-When you take the A2 certificate:
+When you are going to take the A2 certificate:

 Meteorology (weather and wind)